Wendy0601/Wendy0601.github.io/_portfolio/Structure.md

 ---
 title: "Bayesian Network Learning and Inference"
 excerpt: " This project related the features to the target and construct a Bayesian Network.
-The purpose is to classify the target by learning the BN structure
+The purpose is to classify the target by learning the BN structure"
 collection: portfolio
 ---
 This project related the features to the target and construct a Bayesian Network.
 The purpose is to classify the target by learning the BN structure